open-contracting/standard/standard/docs/en/implementation/hosting.md

 At present, such files can be hosted anywhere, and consuming applications pointed towards them manually.

-The data.json structure has been chosen to allow organisations following this approach to include tagged 'open-contracting-data' within their existing data discovery mechanisms, and given the availability of a plugin for the widely used CKAN which will also support exposure of data.json files.
+The data.json structure has been chosen to allow organizations following this approach to include tagged 'open-contracting-data' within their existing data discovery mechanisms, and given the availability of a plugin for the widely used CKAN which will also support exposure of data.json files.

 ## Linking data